Dankhan11/space-invaders/README.md

-# Retro Games Collection

-A collection of classic arcade games recreated with Python and Pygame.

-## Games Included

-### Space Invaders
+# Space Invaders

-A recreation of the classic Space Invaders arcade game where you defend Earth from alien invaders.
+A recreation of the classic Space Invaders arcade game using Python and Pygame.

-**Features:**
+## Game Features

 - Player ship with movement and shooting mechanics
-- Alien enemies that move in formation
+- Alien enemies that move in formation and shoot back
-- Lives system and scoring
+- Lives system with visual indicators
-- Progressive difficulty with levels
+- Progressive difficulty with advancing levels
-- Power-ups and special effects

-**Controls:**
-- LEFT/RIGHT arrows to move
+- Score system with higher points for tougher enemies

+## Controls

+- **LEFT/RIGHT arrows**: Move your ship
-- SPACEBAR to shoot
+- **SPACEBAR**: Shoot (with cooldown to prevent spamming)
-- R to restart after game over
+- **R**: Restart after game over
-- N to advance to next level
+- **N**: Advance to next level after winning

+## Game Mechanics

+### Player
+- 3 lives with temporary invulnerability after being hit
+- Controlled shooting rate to balance difficulty
+- Visual feedback when damaged

+### Aliens
+- Move in formation and descend when reaching screen edges
+- Shooting frequency increases as fewer aliens remain
+- Different rows worth different point values

-### Pac-Man
+### Difficulty Progression
-A version of the iconic Pac-Man maze game.

-**Features:**
-- Classic maze navigation
-- Dots and power pellets to collect
-- Ghost enemies with basic AI
-- Lives system and scoring

-**Controls:**
-- Arrow keys to navigate the maze
-- R to restart after game over
+- Each level increases alien speed
+- Enemy shooting frequency increases over time
+- Balanced to provide a challenging but fair experience

 ## Requirements
 - Python 3.x